iwatkot/maps4fs/README.md

 - [Ka5tis](https://github.com/Ka5tis) - for investigating the issue with a "spiky terrain" and finding a solution - changing the `DisplacementLayer` size to a higher value.
 - [Kalderone](https://www.youtube.com/@Kalderone_FS22) - for useful feedback, suggestions, expert advice on the map-making process and highlihting some important settings in the Giants Editor.
+- [OneSunnySunday](https://www.artstation.com/onesunnysunday) - for expert advice on Blender, help in processing background terrain, and compiling detailed tutorials on how to prepare the OBJ files for use in Giants Editor.